 3 Tips to Eliminating Bootcamp Low Back Pain

-Planks are great core stability exercise for the back.
-When I taught my bootcamps last summer in the park, this was my go-to exercise.
-Planks are a great exercise for your bootcampers with low back injuries.
-You need to make sure your bootcampers have the flexibility, activation, strength and endurance to perform the plank properly.
+Planks are a great core stability exercise for the back.
+When I taught my boot camps last summer in the park, this was my go-to exercise.
+Planks are an excellent exercise for your boot campers with low back injuries.
+You must ensure your boot campers have the flexibility, activation, strength, and endurance to perform the plank properly.

-If your bootcamper reports any kind of pain in their back when they do a plank or any variation of a plank, you can increase the angle of the plank in order to eliminate their back pain.
+If your boot camper reports any pain in their back when they do a plank or any plank variation, you can increase the plank angle to eliminate their back pain.

 For someone that has a back injury, crunches are out.

 Crunches replicate the mechanism of most back injuries.
 There are a lot of other abdominal exercises that you can do to hit the abdominals better and not injure the back.
-The one that I would recommend, I talked about above, the plank.
-There is a lot of effective and safe abdominal exercise variations you can do other than the crunch.
+The one that I would recommend, I talked about above, is the plank.
+There are a lot of practical and safe abdominal exercise variations you can do other than the crunch.
 I go through a stack of them in the Core Stability of the Lower Back course.

 Another movement that is dangerous for people with back injuries is weighted twisting.
+The weight in their hands puts compression on the vertebral discs, and then turning moves the disc in a direction that is not good form for them.
 For example, you get them to hold a sandbag or medicine ball and then get them to twist or side-throw.
-These kind of exercises are out.
-With the weight in their hands it puts compression on the vertebral discs and then twisting moves the disc in a direction that is not good form for them.
+These kinds of exercises are out.

-I hope this helps you with your bootcampers with back injuries.
+Well, that is it.
+I hope this helps you with your boot campers with back injuries.

 Rick Kaselj, MS